Conditions in detention facilities

 Families are not detained, and the plan to create a wing in Menogia for the purpose of detaining families with children never moved forward and seems to have since been abandoned.[28]
 Unaccompanied children are not detained, nor are mothers of young children.
 Women are always detained separately from men but there are no special provisions for vulnerable persons in detention.

 There is no effective mechanism in detention centres (or out of detention centres) to identify and assess persons with special needs.
 Persons categorised as vulnerable before detention or during their detention will still be detained.
 There are designated sanitary spaces, i.e., toilets and showers, for persons with disabilities.
+In Menogia, they are required to have 2 wheelchairs available, however, they do not have cells specifically for people with disabilities.
+In Lakatamia PHC, on the other hand, there is a cell for detainees with special needs or disabilities.
 There is no indication of other support provided for vulnerable persons.

 [1] Ibid.